Three times a week, we do our podcast, Verdict with Ted Cruz.

 That was in part driven by a desire to control other borders to stop the mass migration that might be going to our shores.

-So I think there's very much a sense of UK that people want to take back control of that.
+So I think there's very much a sense in the UK that people want to take back control of that.

-They want to maintain their identity, which many people did feel getting uh diluted, uh, if you will.
+They want to maintain their identity, which many people did feel was getting diluted, if you will.

 We are seeing it, you know, what we're seeing it potentially also in the elections coming up in France.

-We are seeing this in the cross, but it is a direct result of immigration.
+We are seeing this movement across your direct result of immigration.

-All right, Benjamin Hall, uh, thank you so much, my friend.
+All right, Benjamin Hall, thank you so much, my friend.

 I know this has been a tough day.